Garrett Hampson Preview, Player Props: Marlins vs. Pirates

-Garrett Hampson -- with a slugging percentage of .276 in his past 10 games (including zero home runs) -- will be in action for the Miami Marlins against the Pittsburgh Pirates, with Osvaldo Bido on the hill, on September 29 at 6:35 PM ET.
+Garrett Hampson -- .226 average over his past 10 games -- will be in action for the Miami Marlins against the Pittsburgh Pirates, with Quinn Priester on the mound, on September 30 at 6:35 PM ET.

-He is looking to get back on track following a four-strikeout performance in his last game against the Mets.
+He had two hits (going 2-for-4) in his most recent game against the Pirates.

 Sportsbook Promo Codes